 When I was in my junior year of college, I wanted a dog.
 I had rented a small cottage and felt it was time to add a pet to my life.
 My friends and professors at school had told me about the policies regarding adoption at the local shelter – few of which I could meet.
 Being a “resourceful” student, I carefully dotted my I’s and crossed my T’s and found ways in which to “meet” the adoption criteria.

 Benny traveled across the country with me, “redecorated” many a living space, met, loved and said goodbye to many a boyfriend of mine, cost me thousands of dollars in repairs (imagine the bill at that rental that did not allow pets when I was in college!), and thousands in medical bills (did I mention the poor hips?).
 I loved him so much.
-Years buzzed by and I had acquired a position as curator of behavior at a zoo in Kansas, developed SAFER, conducted research on canine assessments, got married, and bought a house with lots of property for horses and dogs.
-Benny’s hips and heart were failing him, and as much as I did not want to face it, I had to – it was time to euthanize Benny.
+Years buzzed by and I had acquired a position as curator of behavior at a zoo in Kansas, developed SAFER, conducted research on canine assessments, got married and bought a house with lots of property for horses and dogs.
+Benny’s hips and heart were failing him, and as much as I did not want to face it, I had to—it was time to euthanize Benny.
 My vet kindly came to our home, and I called Benny to me.
 He settled his head on my lap, my tears plopping onto his faded orange head, and looked at me with those very same brown eyes that he captured me with all those years ago at that shelter.
-My heart shot to my throat as I thought to myself that if I had not been so resourceful – frankly, if I had not lied when I went to adopt him all of those years ago – Benny would have never been part of my life.
+My heart shot to my throat as I thought to myself that if I had not been so resourceful—frankly, if I had not lied when I went to adopt him—Benny would have never been part of my life.

 We were them.
 I was them.
 The “them” of the not-perfect adopters… the uneducated, the odd, the not us.
 They too love animals.
 They too want (and will get - if not from you, from somewhere else) a pet to care for.
 Once we open our hearts to the human animal as much as we do the nonhuman animal, we will save more lives and help create a more humane community.

-I have told the Benny story in workshops and in consults with shelters around the country – and there are always a couple of folks at every telling who were either denied a pet at a shelter or schemed to get one.
+I have told the Benny story in workshops and in consults with shelters around the country—and whenever I tell it, there are always a couple of folks who were either denied a pet at a shelter or schemed to get one.
 What is your story?